The Spice that Heals: How Cardamom Calms the Body, Mind, and Soul

 The Smallest Pod with the Deepest Calm

-And maybe, just maybe, the healing starts there…in a quiet cup, with a green pod cracked open and a nervous system finally, finally exhaling.
+I think the healing can start there…in a quiet cup, with a green pod cracked open and a nervous system finally, finally exhaling.